tonyYSaliba/Software-Fault-Injector/README.md

 ## Running the Debugger

-### Injection with function name or line

 ### Debugging with function name
-Enter the name of the program that you want to debug, you enter `unwinding`,
+Enter the name of the program that you want to debug, you enter `unwinding`

 Then enter how you want to inject:

-	+ 1 for injecting through L1 and L2 lines
+1 for injecting through L1 and L2 lines

-	+ 2 for entering the name of function
+2 for entering the name of function

 you should type the name of function `tester`